MCS-LE

 a.
 First, attach the larger part (with the non-conductive field).

 b.
-Then, attach the smaller part, overlapping it over the larger part.
+Then, attach the smaller part, overlapping it onto the larger part.

 Step 5.
 Set the correct angle for wrapping the middle portion of the electrode (the lead/loop).
 Partially remove the protective backing from the adhesive layer of the loop.
 Do not allow the parts of the loop to stick to each other; straighten the tube and apply the electrode loop at an angle to it.